m-rishad78/check-file-integrity/README.md

 ## 🚀 Features

  - Compute cryptographic hash of any file.
- - Support different algorithms (default: SHA-256)
+ - Support different algorithms (default: SHA-256).
  - Verify if two files are identical or modified.
- - Handles large files efficiently by reading in chunks (64 KB)
+ - Handles large files efficiently by processing them in 64 KB chunks.
- - Gracefull exception handling for missing files or errors.
+ - Graceful exception handling for missing files or errors.

+## 🧠 How it works

+ 1. The program prompts the user to enter the paths of **two files** to compare.
+ 2. For each file, a **cryptographic hash** is generated using a chosen algorithm (default: SHA-256).
+ 3. Large files are processed in **64 KB chunks** to avoid memory issues.
+ 4. The computed hashes of the two files are compared:
+    - If the hashes match → the files are identical.
+    - If the hashes differ → the files have been modified.
+ 5. The result is displayed to the user.

 ## 📂 Project Structure